Microsoft DOS icacls command

 |/remove[:[g|d]] Sid||Removes all occurrences of Sid in the ACL.
 With :g, it removes all occurrences of granted rights to that Sid.
 With :d, it removes all occurrences of denied rights to that Sid.|

-Sids may be in either numerical or friendly name form.
-If a numerical form is given, affix a * to the start of the SID.
+Note: Sids may be in either numerical or friendly name form.
+If a numerical form is given, prefix the Sid with an asterisk (*).

 |/T||Indicates that this operation is performed on all matching files/directories below the directories specified in the name.|